nijakow/42-lectures/C_Programming/01_Patterns.md

 }
 ```

-This function takes a pointer to a chunk of memory and its size, and fills every byte within that region with the value `0`.
+This function takes a pointer to a chunk of memory together with its size, and fills every byte within that region with the value `0`.

 Let's now subdivide this function into five sections to see how it works:

 ```c
 void ft_bzero(void* s, size_t n)